 and radars for advanced missile systems.

-Computer systems design and management services are projected
+brighter.
+Computer systems design and management services

-million data center.
-The state is attractive to Google
+building a $600 million data center in 2018.
+The state is

-involve some level of Research and Development.
+initiatives involve aspects of Research and Development.

-The automotive industry is critical to
+The automotive industry is critical to Alabama’s economy.

-light truck production.
+production.
 One-fourth of all passenger vehicles built in

 the south are made in Alabama.

-Today’s automobile is the most sophisticated technology owned
+Today’s automobile is the most sophisticated technology

-design innovations into new vehicles.
+automakers design innovations into new vehicles.
 Virtually

 every aspect of the modern automobile is now high-tech, using a

 high-tech material, or was developed through a high-tech

 process.
 As a result, automakers rank at the top of lists

 on most innovative companies, and automakers are recognized

 leaders in R&D investments, in Alabama, the U.S. and

-current economic strategy.
-When companies innovate,
+economic strategy.
+When companies develop products and